devOpifex/skeef-docs/docs/stream.md

     are colored differently in the graph.
   - __Replies__: I tweet `Something about your keyword` and `@you` reply to the tweet draws an edge between me and `@you`.

+- __Maximum edges on screen__: The maximum number of edges that can be visible on the graph before oldest edges start being removed.
+This is important for performances, this graph is help in memory and sent via WebSocket to users who join the stream so all concurrent users should see the same graph.
+- __Minimum followers__: Minimum number of followers the author of the tweet must have made.
+- __Minimum favourites__: Minimum number of favourites a tweet should have to be considered for the graph.
+- __Maximum hashtags__: A very useful filter to remove noise and bots from your graphs.
+This will filter out any tweets that include more than the set number of hashtags.
+- __Maximum mentions__: Maximum number of `@mention` in a tweets, similar as the above filter, it is very useful to remove noise and bots.
+- __Description__: Description of the stream, this is made visible to users who visit the stream.